 These square wood poles can be used as rafters for your roof construction project.
 H3 Treatment class will be ideal for this application.

 Wood Flooring (Floor joist)

 Square Wood Poles are ideal for the construction of your wood flooring.

-Floor joists are a term used to describe wooden beams at floor level.
-The framework consists of joists which are placed equidistant and parallel to one another between the various support points.
-This acts as a support for the floor of a home at ground level.
-Additionally, it is used for upper multi-level homes as well as support for additional flooring.
+People place the joists equidistantly and parallel to one another between the various support points to form a framework at floor level.
+This framework acts as a support for the floor of a home at ground level and for upper multi-level homes as well as support for additional flooring.

 This method is used in decks, indoor flooring, and multi-level flooring.
 The wood needs to be strong and durable.
 Therefore, using CCA Treated square-cut wood poles are always recommended to uphold the structural integrity of your building.